grandstaish/paperparcel/README.md

 ## Even Easier; Use The AutoValue Extension

-If you are already using AutoValue, all you need to do is simply implement Parcelable on your AutoValue object and you're done:
+If you are already using AutoValue, all you need to do is simply add `implements Parcelable` to your AutoValue object and that's it:

 ``` java
 @AutoValue